Airborne Laboratory for Atmospheric Research

 - Quantifying NOx and CO from DC-Baltimore: Salmon et al., 2018, ACP

-- Chemical Imaging of aerosol collected over crop fields: Tomlin et al., 2020, ACS Earth Space Chem.
+- Chemical imaging of aerosol collected over crop fields: Tomlin et al., 2020, ACS Earth Space Chem.

 - Urban water vapor and its vertical distribution: